Narahari-Battala/QuizMe/README.md

 # QuizMe

-This project is a web application that helps users solve online examinations on various programming languages.
+QuizMe is a web application that helps users solve online examinations on various programming languages.
 A user has a choice in the selection of programming language and the sub-topic he/she plans to attempt.
 The website offers practice exam to the users.
 On the consumer side, when a user finishes an examination, they are evaluated based on their score and score history (if any) and are ranked accordingly on the leaderboard